 The latex membrane system is flexible, so will handle a small amount of movement.
-Whereas, the waterborne epoxy system is hard wearing with good abrasion resistance.
+While a waterborne epoxy coating system has an excellent water and hydrostatic pressure resistance, it is not flexible.

 Our highly experienced assessors and materials experts can design the best system to meet your individual requirements.